DanThrane/jolie-package-manager/configuration/using_constants/README.md

-# Example - JPM Configuration via Constants
+# JPM Configuration via Constants

+## Changelog

+__14/09/16:__ The generated interface files for the output port has been merged into a single file.
+This is done to ensure no source changes are required to switch between internal and external use.

+## Description

 This example shows how JPM can be used to pass constants to Jolie which will be used for configuration purposes.
 Most importantly this propsoal shows what is